Composer & Conductor

 Rolle is based in Los Angeles, California where he is a freelance composer and conductor, and teaches a private studio of composition students.
 He holds a PhD from the University of California, Santa Barbara, and an MA from Mills College; his primary teachers Joel Feigin, Clarence Barlow, Pauline Oliveros, and Roscoe Mitchell.
 His music is registered with ASCAP and published by Precious Noise Music.
 Rolle is represented by BLACK TEA MUSIC.

 — Premiered Köln, Germany

-Celebrating my friend and algorithmic music pioneer Clarence Barlow's 70th birthday, für Klarenz explores how the ordinary can be magnified and stretched into remote sound worlds that are somehow eerily familiar.
+Celebrating my friend and algorithmic music pioneer Clarence Barlow's 70th birthday, für Klarenz explores how the ordinary can be magnified and stretched into remote sound worlds that remain, somehow, eerily familiar.

 CURRENT & UPCOMING PROJECTS

 ACOUSTIC & ELECTRO-ACOUSTIC CONCERT WORKS

 MUSIC FOR JAZZ ENSEMBLE